thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 date:       2015-03-27
 update_date: 2016-08-11
-summary:    "Even if Angular 2 is still in early development, we can already start playing with the code since it's up on GitHub and also published as npm module.
-We are following the development of Angular 2 since the beginning on and are also contributing to the project.
-Just recently we've built a simple zippy component in Angular 2 and in this article we want to show how."
+summary:    "Just recently we've built a simple zippy component in Angular 2 and in this article we want to show how.
+Read on to build your first component."

 categories:
 - angular